jordandelaney2018/KF6018_Semester-2-Group-Assignment/README.md

 * Detects hand close
 * Detects hand clapping
 * Detects User touching Menu Spheres
+* Detects contact between hand and shoulder (get new arrow, and shoot)

 ## User Performance Analysis

 * Score updates when target is hit
+* User is teleported back to the hub world after successful use of sling-ring

 ## Visual Feedback